 360-degree product viewers provide a digital view of a product from all sides and angles, top to bottom, and they are a valuable asset for online retail and e-commerce.
 There are both hosted and self-hosted product viewers.
 Hosted viewers involve hiring a third-party platform who allows for uploading, housing and delivering product images onto a webpage through the viewer.
 A self-hosted viewer, requires direct integration with a webpage through the purchase of a viewer code.
 In this post, we’ll look at the advantages and disadvantages to 360 product viewers for e-commerce businesses.

-With 360-degree product images, businesses need a product viewer that is compatible with their website while having the capacity to smoothly deploy and host visual assets online.
+360-degree product photography calls for a product viewer that is compatible with your website while having the capacity to smoothly deploy and host visual assets online.
 360° product viewers are tools for this purpose, allowing you to load a set of still images (usually 24 to 72) to create a spin experience you can utilize for e-commerce.

 Commerce nowadays is leaning heavily towards digital shopping, and this was true even before the onset of Covid-19.
 Consumers want the convenience of shopping from home, on-the-go or on mobile.
 This makes the product image the dominant digital asset for online businesses, webshops and e-commerce vendors.